Blood donors still needed during pandemic

 Staff and volunteers are also now being required to have their temperature taken before working at a blood center.

-McGuire said residents 16 and older who are interested in volunteering, perhaps while their school or business is shut down, should go to redcross.org.
-There they can find everything they need to know about volunteer opportunities, McGuire said.
+McGuire said local residents age 16 and over who are interested in volunteering, perhaps while their school or business is shut down, should go to redcross.org.
+There, “they can find anything they want to know about volunteer opportunities, how they can help,” McGuire said.

-McGuire said the Red Cross is working to determine whether additional blood drives could be set up soon in buildings now temporarily vacated, such as offices and convention centers.

-“People are in hospitals now needing blood,” she said.
-“There are cancer patients, there are moms giving birth.
-The need for blood does not stop due to the coronavirus.
-A car accident victim can use up to 10 units of blood.”

 She urged schools, business and local organizations to put blood drives on their calendars now for late spring and early summer.